-Historic Sites of Manitoba: Oberon Memorial Monument (Oberon, Municipality of North Cypress-Langford)
+Historic Sites of Manitoba: Oberon Memorial Monument, Rink, and Community Hall (Oberon, Municipality of North Cypress-Langford)

 A monument, dedicated on 27 July 2002 in Oberon, in what is now the Municipality of North Cypress-Langford, features four plaques commemorating the Oberon United Church, Auburn School, Oberon Hall, and Oberon Rink.

 Auburn School No. 146 was established in August 1882.
 The original one-room frame structure, originally situated elsewhere, was moved into Oberon in 1908.
 A sixteen-foot addition was built in 1952.
 As many as 30 pupils per session received grades 1 to 8 education.
 The school was closed in September 1967 and the building was moved away in 1977.

 Oberon United Church was founded in a brick structure built in 1903 as a Presbyterian Church.
 It closed in 1963 and the congregation moved to Brookdale.
 The stone church building was demolished in 1976.